Octachron/codept/README.md

      the module `modulename`.
 Note that the module name is somewhat noramized to avoid some discomfort.

-   * `-transparent-extension-node bool` decides what to do with extension node, if `bool` is true, extension node are considered as transparent and analyzed, otherwise they are left alone.
+   * `-transparent-extension-node bool` decides what to do with extension nodes, if `bool` is true, extension node are considered as transparent and analyzed, otherwise they are left alone.
 Note that ocaml built-in extension nodes (i.e. `[%extension_constructor … ]` nodes)  are always analyzed and are not